fusioncenter-app/fusioncenter/README.md

 ## Test Environment

+You can access our test environment [here](https://fusioncenter.pythonanywhere.com/).
+Below are the credentials for different user roles:

 You can access our test environment to explore FusionCenter.
 Below are the credentials for different user roles:

 ### Dancer